Andriy Yarmolenko

-Andriy Mykolayovych Yarmolenko (Андрі́й Микола́йович Ярмо́ленко; born 23 October 1989) is a Ukrainian professional footballer who plays as a winger or forward for Emirati UAE Pro League club Al Ain and captains the Ukraine national team.
+Andriy Mykolayovych Yarmolenko (Андрі́й Микола́йович Ярмо́ленко; born 23 October 1989) is a Ukrainian professional footballer who plays as a winger or forward for Ukrainian Premier League club Dynamo Kyiv and captains the Ukraine national team.

-Yarmolenko has been a full international for Ukraine since 2009, scoring 45 goals in 112 matches and playing at UEFA Euro 2012, Euro 2016, and Euro 2020.
+Yarmolenko has been a full international for Ukraine since 2009, scoring 46 goals in 125 matches and playing at the UEFA European Championship in 2012, 2016, 2020 and 2024.

 Early life

 Yarmolenko's parents, native Ukrainians, were originally from Smolianka village, Kulykivka Raion, Chernihiv Oblast.
-After their marriage, Valentyna and Mykola Yarmolenko moved to Leningrad (modern-day Saint Petersburg) where Andriy was born in 1989.
+After their marriage, Valentyna and Mykola Yarmolenko moved to Leningrad where Andriy was born in 1989.
 He has a younger sister.
-After a period of three years (after the collapse of the Soviet Union), the family moved back to their native country and settled in the city of Chernihiv.
+After a period of three years (after the dissolution of the Soviet Union), the family moved back to their native country and settled in the city of Chernihiv.

 His mother recollected that Andriy began to play with the ball from the age of 4–5 years.
 "In the beginning he did not even have a proper ball, so had to play with a self-made one.
 We were poor and real football was a luxury in those times".
 Yarmolenko was noticed by Mykola Lypoviy who invited him to football school (Youth Sports School "Yunist" in Chernihiv) and became his first coach.